hCG Levels, Ovulation, and Pregnancy Tests After a Miscarriage - What Does the Research Say in 2021?

 Have you been sexually active after a miscarriage?
 It's possible that you might be pregnant again.
 To know for sure, consult with your doctor.
 The tests that they're able to administer, such as quantitative hCG tests, are more accurate than at-home pregnancy tests.

 Although many people are not aware of this, it is possible to become pregnant during the first menstrual cycle after a miscarriage.
 Thus, you should use contraception to prevent pregnancy if you are not trying to become pregnant after your pregnancy loss.

 After an incomplete miscarriage, your uterus will still contain pregnancy tissue.
 Unfortunately, this does not mean that your pregnancy is still viable.
 In most cases, your body will reabsorb these tissues.

 In some cases, you may need a simple surgical procedure called a dilation and curettage (commonly known as a D&C).
 This procedure removes the unwanted tissues, which primarily consist of small pieces of the placenta.
 Surgery can be beneficial to stop heavy bleeding sooner; bleeding is a common symptom in an incomplete miscarriage.

 A miscarriage can be an emotional rollercoaster.
 The confusion that comes from continually positive pregnancy tests can add to this already difficult situation.
 Be assured that it takes time for one's hCG levels to return to zero after a miscarriage.
 On average, it takes 12-16 days, but please remember that everyone is different.

-If something does not feel right, or you are experiencing heavy or persistent bleeding, worsening pelvic pain, or a fever with your miscarriage, please seek medical guidance.
+If something does not feel right, or you are experiencing heavy or persistent bleeding, worsening pelvic pain, or a fever with your miscarriage, please seek medical guidance from your OBGYN or your primary care provider.
 We wish you the best of luck!